 Paycheck Protection Program Loan Permitted Uses

-Small business owners can use the loan to pay:
+Small business owners can use the loan to pay for:

 - Payroll costs, including taxes